CenturyLinkLabs/zodiac/README.md

 ### TLS
 If you are going to use Zodiac to deploy to remote hosts you will want to ensure that your remote Docker daemon is protected with TLS security.
 Zodiac ships with TLS support out of the box.
 Both host verification and client authentication are done via TLS.
-TLS is enabled by default, though it may be disabled for debugging purposes, private networks, etc.
+TLS is enabled by default, though it may be disabled for debugging purposes, when using private networks, etc.

+#### Configuring TLS

-#### Let Docker Machine do all the heavy lifting
+##### Let Docker Machine do all the heavy lifting

 If you used Docker machine to provision Docker on the remote Host, it will have generated TLS certificates and keys for you on both the client and host machine.